Where to get married abroadPosted in Weddings on February 27th, 2017

 The idea of a last minute wedding abroad can be very appealing to many couples with the chance to combine the ceremony with the honeymoon being cost effective and fun.
 However, there are many restrictions on last minute weddings and a lot of destinations do not provide this service.
 This is why it is essential to book a resort or destination that provides enough time to arrange the wedding and for the ceremony to be legally recognised.

 Cyprus is a great choice for a last minute wedding abroad, as there is very little requirement to be present in the country in the lead-up to the marriage.
 With paperwork being available in English, this is destination that is a fantastic choice for couples.
 Greece is another well considered European option for couples looking to arrange a last minute wedding.
-Barbados is a great option for people looking for a faraway destination to get married and Sri Lanka is also a suitable option when looking to arrange a quick foreign wedding.
+Barbados is a great option for people looking for a faraway destination to get married and a beach wedding in Sri Lanka is also a great option when looking to arrange a quick foreign wedding.

 Getting married on a cruise ship